These instructions are the same as How to Add an Image to Your Page, but are specific to IUP stock photography (from the University Photographer).

-Although there is an option to artificially adjust the image’s size, this should be avoided as the image can become pixelated or fuzzy.
+Although there is an option to artificially adjust the image’s size, never do this as the image can become pixelated or fuzzy.
 Remember that

-all images must be resized before uploading into Ektron, not from within Ektron.
-For similar reasons, please do not use the “Edit Image” option, either.
+all images must be resized before uploading into the CMS, not from within the CMS.
+For similar reasons, please do not use the “Edit Image”

-To change the image from within the Inspector, click the image so that it is selected.
-In the Inspector window, click the blue Library icon, located to the right of the “Image Source” field.
+To replace one image with another, click the image once to select it.
+Open the Inspector, then click the blue Library icon, located to the right of the “Image Source” field.
 Choose the appropriate image from the library window.
 (As always, only double-click

 the image filename or the image itself.